Skip to main content

 Many thanks to Adam Denton-Beaumont for sharing his expertise on this critical subject.

-At Starfish Construction, we deliver safe, compliant, and sustainable building solutions.
-From thermal surveys and technical reporting through to façade remediation and roofing redesign, our integrated divisions and experienced, knowledgeable people help clients reduce risk, improve performance, and create long-lasting value.
+At Starfish Construction, we deliver safe, compliant and sustainable building solutions.
+From thermal surveys and technical reporting through to façade remediation and project management and roofing redesign, our integrated divisions and experienced people help clients reduce risk, improve performance and create long-lasting value.

 Contact Us